Variation of the particulars or conditions of approval of an approved active constituent

 You should provide the following information on the measures taken to ensure the quality of the active constituent:

-• specifications or purity data for all starting materials, reagents and key intermediate products
+• Specifications or purity data for all starting materials, reagents and key intermediate products

-• the measures used to monitor and assess the performance of an ongoing manufacturing operation (for example, analysis to determine the concentration of reactant or product to check the completion of a reaction)
+• The measures used to monitor and assess the performance of an ongoing manufacturing operation (for example, analysis to determine the concentration of reactant or product to check the completion of a reaction)

-• tests and acceptance criteria (with a justification that includes experimental data) performed at critical steps of the manufacturing process to ensure that the process is controlled
+• Tests and acceptance criteria (with a justification that includes experimental data) performed at critical steps of the manufacturing process to ensure that the process is controlled

-• representative data relating to in-process quality control.
+• Representative data relating to in-process quality control

 4.3.
 Impurities